chenkie/graphql-server/README.md

 npm start
 ```

+The app will be served at `localhost:8080` and GraphiQL can be accessed at `localhost:8080/graphql`.

 ## Why Did You Commit Your mLab Credentials?

 There is a `.env` file included with a connection string to an mLab database.
 Normally the `.env` file would not be committed and any access to a remote server would be hidden.
 The database used for this example is a throwaway.
 For the sake of getting started quickly, it is easier to provide direct access to a working database out of the box.